Can you believe it, yet another post on Asymetric Keys?

 • The Bandit can intercept emails with gibberish sent to Bob, but he can not decrypt them and see the message’s text

 • The Bandit needs Bob’s private key, but it was never sent to anyone.
-It stayed on Bob’s laptop.
+It stayed all the time on Bob’s laptop.

 Now, using the same concept and RSA, Bob can send his messages safely to Alice, using Alice’s public key she created using RSA and sent to Bob.
 And to anyone else willing to use RSA generated public key to encrypt safe messages to Alice.
 And that anyone else can send messages to anyone else in the same safe manner.